gangjeuk/Gynopticon/README.md

 ![Gynopticon overall](img/gynopticon_overall.png)

+This repository contains the information about Gynopticon.
+If you interested in our virtual world simulator, [visit Vega](https://github.com/gangjeuk/Vega) instead.

 Gynopticon is a new type of anti-cheat system that leveraging power of the normal users' consensus and detecting the cheating users.

 In addition, Gynopticon can be applied to any kinds of online competitve games.